microsoft/clarity/README.md

 </br><a href="https://thumbs.gfycat.com/CoolDependableAdamsstaghornedbeetle-size_restricted.gif"><img src="https://thumbs.gfycat.com/CoolDependableAdamsstaghornedbeetle-size_restricted.gif" title="Clarity - Cook With Manali Example"/></a>

 ## Privacy Notice
 Clarity handles sensitive data with care.
 By default sensitive content on the page is masked before uploading to the server.
+Additionally, Clarity offers several masking configuration options to ensure you are in full control of your data.

 ## Improving Clarity
 If you haven't already done so, start contributing by following instructions **[here](https://github.com/microsoft/clarity/blob/master/CONTRIBUTING.md)**.